Real moduli space of stable rational curves revised: Moduli space of stable rational curves and Cactus groups

 Drinfeld's motivation of coboundary categories comes from the following unitarization trick: \begin{example}(\cite{Drinfeld_Quasi_Hopf}) Let $(\calC,\otimes,R,\Phi)$ be a braided monoidal category.
 Then the operator

 is well defined in the completion of the braid group and defines a commutor and a structure of the coboundary category on $\calC$. \end{example} In particular, one can define a commutor for the category of finite-dimensional representations of the quantum group $U_q(\mathfrak{g})$ for generic $q$.
-It was shown in~\cite{Kamn_Uq} that the commutor make sense for the case $q$ tends to $0$ and one has a nice example of a coboundary strict monoidal category with combinatorially defined commutor. \begin{example} The category of crystals of finite-dimensional representations of a given simple Lie algebra $\mathfrak{g}$ form a coboundary strict monoidal category.
-There are several different definitions of the commutor \cite{HK_cacti, HK_crystal,Kamn_Uq}.
-In spite of different definition they all happen to be the same what is explained via deformation theory of operads in Section~\ref{sec::Deformations}. \end{example}
+It was shown in~\cite{Kamn_Uq} that the commutor makes sense for the case $q$ tends to $0$ and one has a nice example of a coboundary strict monoidal category with combinatorially defined commutor. \begin{example} The category of crystals of finite-dimensional representations of a given simple Lie algebra $\mathfrak{g}$ form a coboundary strict monoidal category.
+There are several different definitions of the commutor \cite{HK_cacti, HK_crystal,Kamn_Uq}. \end{example}

-Drinfeld's unitarization trick~\ref{ex::drinfeld::coboundary} defines a map of prounipotent completions of nonpure groups and corresponding Lie algebras of prounipotent completions of pure groups.
+Drinfeld's unitarization trick~\ref{ex::drinfeld::coboundary} defines a map of prounipotent completions of nonpure groups and corresponding Lie algebras of prounipotent completions of pure groups for all $n\geq 3$:

 The associated graded morphism with respect to the lower central series filtration is easy to compute on the level of generators of the corresponding Lie algebras and it happens to be defined over integers (see Section 3.11 of~\cite{Etingof_Rains}):